ronakupadhyaya/Horizons-week-07/day1/hohoho/README.md

   this.props.navigation.navigate('screenNameGoesHere')
   ```
   - **Careful - we will replace this later!** In the next step, we will modify this
-    function (and the react navigation stack router) to navigate to a `Users` screen
+    function (and the react navigation stack navigator) to navigate to a `Users` screen
     rather than the Register screen again.
 We will let you know when that needs to happen!
 - If `responseJson.success` is not true, display a message with the error from the response.
   - To display a message to the user, set a property to your state (with `setState`) and create a `<Text>` component like the following that updates with your state: